EngineerGuy314/TWITS/README.md

 to compile:    `gcc twits.c -o twits.exe -lcurl`
 (yes, I know that in linux executables do not need a .exe suffix)

-if needed, install libcurl, something like this:  `sudo apt-get update && sudo apt install libcurl4`
+if needed, install libcurl, something like this:  `sudo apt-get update && sudo apt install libcurl4` and maybe also `sudo apt install libcurl4-openssl-dev`